mdalmaruf/SAS-Tutorial/SAS Basic Part 2.md

 **Tip:** You can copy and run the complete DATA steps below in SAS.
 (You can also modify the code fragments and use them in DATA steps.)

 ## Example 1: Conditional Logic with IF-THEN/ELSE
+This example creates a dataset named `payroll` with various employee details, including their ID, sex, job code, salary, birth date, and hire date.
+It uses IF-THEN/ELSE statements to categorize employees into groups based on their job codes.
+The second DATA step creates a new dataset `highwage`, which categorizes employees into 'High', 'Low', or 'Avg' based on their salary.

 ```sas
 /*************************************/